Every year I have students who hate math or feel as though they can’t do math.

 We know that emotions play an enormously important role in learning; when people feel stressed, upset, and anxious they don’t have the ability to learn well.
 This is physiological!
 People learn best when they feel calm, happy and safe.
 When students hate math with such passion, how open do you think their brains are for new learning?
 Not very….and the result – they just fall further and further behind and their hatred deepens.

 Last year I saw one of these struggling learners transform in the last few months of grade 8.
 It is these transformations that really inspire me to keep doing what I’m doing.
 This boy from last year, I’ll call him Joe, was a struggling math student since I met him in grade 6.
 He is a great kid and did the usual behaviours to avoid his math struggles; pretending to be paying attention, leaving to go to the bathroom, getting water, going to his locker….any excuse to leave class.
-We all know these kids – they slip between the cracks and often they work really hard and really want to be successful (don’t we all?).
+We all know these kids – they slip through the cracks and often they work really hard and really want to be successful (don’t we all?).
 I bet you have already identified some of these students in your own classes.
 So….what do we do about it?
 How and why did Joe transform?

 This gives me a lot of information about their current attitudes and beliefs about themselves as learners.
 I like to ask them to rate their confidence, ability and affinity to math at the end of the year as well so I can compare them to the beginning numbers (found on the math biography).
 I also notice that those who scored themselves very low are most often the struggling learners.
 I also notice that many of these students are actually very capable but have just never been taught math in a way that helps them to understand it.
 I urge you to try this – you could even assign it for homework so as to not use class time but if we, as educators, ignore these negative feelings they will literally get in the way of learning opportunities.